Tas Gas Review and Rates

 Tas Gas Rates

-Tas Gas Retail’s natural gas usage rates are a fraction of a cent higher than Aurora Energy’s rates.
-Business customers are also charged higher rates than residential customers.
+Tas Gas Retail’s natural gas usage rates are very similar to Aurora Energy’s rates.

 |Customer Type||Daily Supply Charge||Usage Charge|